wangxd98/Computer-Algorithms-6th-Edition/README.md

 ![封面](image/第6版封面.png)

-This is the code repository for  [The Design and Analysis of Computer Algorithms 6th Edition](https://www.phei.com.cn/module/goods/wssd_content.jsp?bookid=52699), published by Publishing House of Electronics Industry.
+This is the code repository for  [The Design and Analysis of Computer Algorithms 6th Edition](https://www.phei.com.cn/module/goods/wssd_content.jsp?bookid=68002), published by Publishing House of Electronics Industry.[PHEI](https://mp.weixin.qq.com/s/BJhKQEseMmFwb_JkB_D8GQ)

 ## What is this book about?